spanner888/CamScripts/README.md

 Above code is simplified by two supplied python libraries and one excelent lib from Russ

-Sample code from imm and jrb??? for latest SF code/model.....
+Sample code from imm and jbaehr for latest SF code/model.....

 ...and FC & FC CAM and FC new Materials.... and many many forums users.

 ## Documentation

-To get all features, requires very recent FC v.....
+To get all features, requires very recent FC v.....some warnings or errors may occur if older version of FreeCAD is use.

 Easy install via single install....

-CamTbAdd_Importing

-CamTbAddExample

-CamFullProcessExample
+??
+Materials with late FC, BUT IF MY example MODS Tell user where/how/???

 ## Background informatiion